 This tasty easy lamb salad is a perfect weeknight meal.
 Made with roasted vegetables, spicy couscous and tender harissa-marinated lamb, it can be prepared fully or partly in advance and is equally tasty the next day.

 First lets talk about marinades.
 A marinade can be complex with lots of herbs and spices or it can be as simple as opening a jar.
-This marinade is almost the later.
-Don't even think of making this salad if you haven't marinated your lamb.
+This lemon and harissa marinade is about as simple as it gets.
+Don't even think of making this lamb salad if you haven't marinated your lamb.

 It may be tempting to take a short cut but I promise you the marinade really ups the flavour in the lamb and this one is so easy it won't take more than a minute or two the day before.
 Or you could make it in the morning before going out to work.